rocketlaunchr/remember-go/README.md

 <img src="https://github.com/rocketlaunchr/remember-go/raw/master/assets/logo.png" alt="dataframe-go" />
 </p>

-# Caching Slow Database Queries
+# Cache Slow Database Queries

 This package is used to cache the results of slow database queries in memory or Redis.
 It can be used to cache any form of data.
 A Redis and in-memory storage driver is provided.